-Fisher’s International Studies Program (ISPR) prepares its graduates to understand and work in the global community.
-Initially, students are introduced to various disciplinary approaches by taking ISPR 100, “Introduction to International Studies,” and then a selection of four or five courses that explore world politics, cultures, religions, economics, and contemporary affairs.
+Fisher’s International Studies program will prepare you to understand and work in the global community.
+Initially, you will be introduced to various disciplinary approaches by taking ISPR 100, "Introduction to International Studies," and then a selection of four or five courses that explore world politics, cultures, religions, economics, and contemporary affairs.

 Honors in International Studies Program